FoxxMD/context-mod/docs/botAuthentication.md

 * refreshToken
 * accessToken

-This is all the information you need to run your bot with RCB.
+This is all the information you need to run your bot with CM.

-Using these credentials follow the [operator config guide](/docs/operatorConfiguration.md) to finish setting up your RCB instance.
+Using these credentials follow the [operator config guide](/docs/operatorConfiguration.md) to finish setting up your CM instance.